MrJoy/base_image_factory/README.md

 As the Base Image provides no "metaconfiguration" for the configurator it will not actually do anything.

-### newrelic-infra

-The Base Image provides [NewRelic Infrastructure Monitoring](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/).

-newrelic-infra is disabled by default.

-To enable newrelic-infra, add a newrelic-infra.yml configuration file in /etc/newrelic-infra/newrelic-infra.yml with your NewRelic license key.

 ## Provisioning

 To build Debian 11 base AMIs: